tesseract-ocr/tessdoc/Training-Tesseract.md

 Tesseract 3.01 added top-to-bottom languages, and Tesseract 3.02 added Hebrew (right-to-left).

-Tesseract currently handles scripts like Arabic and Hindi with an auxiliary engine called cube (included in Tesseract version 3.01 and up).
+Tesseract currently handles scripts like Arabic and Hindi with an auxiliary engine called cube (included in Tesseract version 3.01 and up). **Don't try to train Tesseract versions earlier than 4.0 for Arabic.
+It's hopeless.**.
+For 4.0 only train with the LSTM method.

 Traineddata for additional [languages] (https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#languages) has been provided by Google for the 3.04 release.